It's important to contact us before you start any building work to make sure that you consider any building regulations that may apply.

 You can download a full list of our fees and charges for our services, including inspections here.

-Call into see us at the Central Library in Wellington House for free advice about building regulations, or to leave us your application forms and plans.
+Call into see us at Westgate Plaza One (ground floor reception area), Westgate, Barnsley, S70 2DR, for free advice about building regulations, or to leave us your application and plans.